cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 - **Clean Dispatchable CISA** applies to a *clean dispatchable generator* (e.g. battery and pumped hydro) at a registered capacity for 2 or more hours.
 The contract term is 15 years.
 - **Generation CISA** applies to generators (i.e. solar and wind power stations)

-Eligible facilities have the following properties:
+Eligible projects (i.e. facilities) have the following properties:
 - Registered or intended to be registered with the Australian Electricity Market Operator (AEMO) as a generator.
 - Are facilities that *do not* emit $CO_2$-e gases.
-- Are commercially defined as defined in the section: [Capacity Investment Scheme#Key Commercial Terms](Capacity%20Investment%20Scheme.md)
+- Are commercially defined as defined in the section: [Key commercial terms](#Key%20commercial%20terms)
+- Have a minimum capacity of at least
 # Payment mechanisms
 ## Generation CISA
 The Generation CISA will provide revenue underwriting for net revenue per MWh of generation sent out by a facility.
 This contract structure is shown below: